Tame Impala's Jay Watson on his new solo album as GUM: "I’ve spent a lot of my life trying not to fuck it up"

 “In the future, I’d love to tour with a five-or-six piece band and do a proper solo tour, something I haven’t really done with GUM yet.
 I’m in no hurry; it’s one for the future.”

-GUM’s new album ‘Out In The World’ is out on Spinning Top on June 12.
+GUM’s new album ‘Out In The World’ is out on June 12